lezahlie/HillCipherKeyPair/Readme.md

     + Row Multiplication
     + Row swap
     + Row addition
-3. All compuations are reduced (mod 26) for language [A-Z]
+3. All computations are reduced (mod 26) for language [A-Z]
     + [MODULUS] macro in "hillcipher_key.c" can be modified as needed
-4. Generates new encryption keys untill finding one that is invertable
+4. Generates new encryption keys until finding one that is invertible (mod 26)
-5. Upon finding valid keypair, each key is written to the filename arguments
+5. Upon finding valid keypair, each key is written to the specified filenames
 6. The keys can be read back in for use and/or display to the console